Fluctuations of the front in a one-dimensional model for the spread of an infection: Introduction

 This result is strengthened in \cite{KesSid2} where it is shown that there exists $0<v_*<+\infty$ such that a.s.,

-Analogous results hold on $\Z^d$ for arbitrary $d \geq 1$, with \eqref{e:lgn} being the one-dimensional version of a general shape theorem proved in \cite{KesSid2}.
-Here we are interested in the fluctuations of $r_t$, and the first main result of this paper is the following. \begin{theorem} For the single-rate KS infection model, there exists a (non-random) number $0<\sigma_*^2 < +\infty$ such that, as $\epsilon$ goes to zero,
+Analogous results hold on $\Z^d$ for arbitrary $d \geq1$, with (\ref {e:lgn}) being the one-dimensional version of a general shape theorem proved in \cite{KesSid2}.
+Here, we are interested in the fluctuations of $r_t$, and the first main result of the present paper is the following. \begin{theorem} For the single-rate KS infection model, there exists a (nonrandom) number $0<\sigma_*^2 < +\infty$ such that, as $\epsilon$ goes to zero,

 converges in law on the Skorohod space to a Brownian motion with variance $\sigma_*^2$. \end{theorem}

 Note that the method used to derive the above results also yields the convergence to an invariant distribution of the environment of particles as seen from the front.